A lattice in more than two Kac--Moody groups is arithmetic: Lattices in non-positive curvature

-\begin{prop} Assume that the projection of $\Gamma$ to some $G_i $ is faithful.
-Then $\Gamma$ is algebraically irreducible. \end{prop}
+\item[(ii)] If the projection of $\Gamma$ to any proper sub-product of $G$ is non-discrete, or if the projection to at least one factor $G_i$ is faithful, then $\Gamma$ is algebraically irreducible. \end{enumerate} \end{prop}

+\begin{proof} (i) Assume that the projection of $\Gamma$ to each factor $G_i $ is faithful and consider any (non-trivial) regrouping of factors $G=G'\times G''$; we need to show that the projection of $\Gamma$ to $G'$ is not discrete.
+Assume thus that the latter is discrete.
+In that case, Lemma~I.1.7 in~\cite{Raghunathan} ensures that $\Gamma \cap ( \{1\} \times G'')$ is a lattice in $\{1\} \times G''$.
+In particular it is non-trivial.
+Therefore the projection of $\Gamma$ to $G'$ cannot be faithful (a fortiori to some $G_i$).

-\begin{proof} Suppose for a contradiction that some finite index subgroup $\Gamma_0<\Gamma$ admits a splitting.
-Proposition~\ref{prop:LatticeConcequences} implies in particular that $\Gamma_0$ acts on $X_i$ minimally and without fixed points at infinity.
-These are exactly the assumptions necessary to apply the splitting theorem of~\cite{Monod_superrigid}, providing a splitting of $X_i$.
-Since the latter is irreducible, it follows that one of the factors in the splitting is trivial.
-The corresponding factor of $\Gamma_0$ has therefore trivial image in $G_i$, a contradiction. \end{proof}
+(ii) Suppose that some finite index subgroup $\Gamma_0<\Gamma$ admits a splitting.
+Proposition~\ref{prop:LatticeConsequences} implies in particular that $\Gamma_0$ acts on $X$ as well as on each factor $X_j$, minimally and without fixed points at infinity.
+These are exactly the assumptions necessary to apply the splitting theorem of~\cite{Monod_superrigid}.
+The latter provides a splitting of $X$ as $X = Y \times Z$ which, by the canonicity of the geometric decomposition $X \cong X_1 \times \dots \times X_n$, must correspond to some regrouping of irreducible factors of $X$.
+In other words we have a non-empty subset $J \subsetneq \{1, \dots, n\}$ such that $Y = \prod_{j \in J} X_j $ and $Z = \prod_{j \not \in J} X_j$.
+The desired result now follows from the fact that the respective $\Gamma_0$-actions on $Y$ and $Z$ are discrete but not faithful. \end{proof}